Layr-Labs/eigenlayer-contracts/docs/permissions/KeyRegistrar.md

 | -------- | -------- | -------- |
 | [`KeyRegistrar.sol`](../../src/contracts/permissions/KeyRegistrar.sol) | Singleton | Transparent proxy |

 The `KeyRegistrar` manages cryptographic keys for operators across different operator sets.
 It supports both ECDSA and BN254 key types and ensures global uniqueness of keys across all operator sets.
+It also supports scheduled key rotation with an AVS-configurable minimum activation delay.

 Key features:
 * **Per-OperatorSet Configuration**: Each operator set must be configured with a specific curve type before keys can be registered